VinceNolan999/ms1-nicola/README.md

 I have tested the website on the virtual devices contained with the Dev Tools of Mozilla and Chrome with no issues seen on either.
 A wide range of screen sizes tested from mobile, tablet and desktop.

+I have tested compatability on the github pages published website of the project on a 1920 x 1080 monitor, a galaxy s7 and a Motorola  one+ mobile phone with no issues noted.

 ### Code Validation
 -  https://jigsaw.w3.org/css-validator/
 -  https://validator.w3.org/
 ### User stories testing

 ### Issues found during development

+Fixed Navbar caused content go underneath.
+After trying margins and paddings on the divs and sections to solve this to no avail I found that using padding-top on the body tag pushed content lower and solved the issue.
+This led to other issues where
+I then made the navbar a fixed height which caused no background to be displayed on the drop down menu.
+This was fixed by changing to min-height for navbar and therefore making sizing of the navbar predictable and easier.

+Initially had a carousel to display the event section, this caused some issues where the page seems to be flicking when the image changed.
+This feature didnt look particually good so was removed with advice from the mentor.

-gallery - adding fluid solved issue with borders on left and right.
+gallery images - adding container- fluid solved issue with borders on left and right.

-gallery - xl-3 added for better full screen viewing. md-3 changed to 4 which is better for i-pad pro. scaling of images better.
+gallery image display. column sizes changed for better layout. xl-3 added for full screen viewing. md-3 changed to 4 which is better for i-pad pro. scaling of images better.
+They were becoming squashed as too many items being displayed.
+I have set media queries for different veiw sizes to keep them at the intended sizes.

+The contact page had a minor display issue when viewing on small mobile devices.
+When the contents were moved into block form the background was showing where it should be the contents box.
+Issue resolved by adding 5px to the padding-right.

+The Navbar had a particually annoying issue that was limited to Ipad devices where 1px grey horizontal lines were visible in the footer section of all pages and also inbetween the event heading and event images.
+This was solved for me by moving the ' h4 - Upcoming events' onto the top of the box container for the events section.
+Prior to this it was nested above in its own Div that closed at start of the event images.
+This coincidently stopped all the grey lines including them in the footer.

 ### Performance testing